This post may contain affiliate links, which means that I may receive a commission if you make a purchase using these links.

 From there, I stuff as many spears in the jar as I can so they are snug in the jar.
 You should be able to hold the jar without them falling out.
 This ensures your veggies will keep each other from floating to the top of the solution and getting exposed to air.
 (This invites yeast and mold—yuck!)

 You can also experiment with cutting your vegetables into other shapes and size—coins, spiralized, etc. It doesn’t matter as long as they can be kept underneath the salt water.

 You may need to cover your veggies with a layer to keep them from rising.
 This can be a layer of vegetable matter like cabbage or grape leaves, or you can invest in a fermentation weight.

-3. Completely cover vegetables with your salt water solution.
+Next, you’ll ant to completely cover vegetables with your salt water solution.
 Make sure to leave at least a centimeter of space from the lip of the jar to allow space for the CO2 gases that are produced during the fermentation process to release.

-4. Let the veggies ferment on the counter for 3-5 days.
+For this step on how to pickle vegetables, you’ll want to let the veggies ferment on the counter for 3-5 days.
 The amount of time the process will take depends on the temperature of the air.
 Warmer temperatures will mean a faster ferment.
 Look for bubbles of CO2—this will let you know the process is underway.

 It’s a good idea to keep an eye on the jar throughout this time.
 You may need to release the lid a little bit (“burp” it) to let some gas escape throughout the fermentation.
 You should also be on the lookout for nay veggies that may have risen out of the water and been exposed to air.
 Either push those down, or, if they may have been out for a while, pluck them out.